 After the visit, Chris said, “It was an experience I will never forget and it’s clear that we have an opportunity to better the lives of many people which is an incredibly exciting prospect for not only me but our team back in the UK.
 Kit & Kin is committing to fund ten students through their education as a starter and I very much hope that as our brand grows we can multiply this number by ten to make a real impact for the young people living in these wonderful forests.”

-It costs £300 to fund one student for one year, if you would like to help, or know of other who may like to, please contact Viv Burton at WLT: firstname.lastname@example.org
+It costs £300 to fund one student for one year, if you would like to help, or know of other who may like to, please contact us at WLT: [email protected]

 As well as land purchase, WLT has also funded tree planting and carbon offsetting projects and in autumn 2017, our Big Match Fortnight raised £600,000 to create a new core reserve in the Sierra Santa Cruz region.